What does it take to keep young hackers on the right path?

 Everyone remembers being a teenager and having to choose between right and wrong.
 How often did you pick the latter – a forbidden party for instance – because it was more exciting than the alternative?
 Youngsters are impressionable and often make decisions to boost their reputation or get a quick kick.
 Hackers are no different, but their poor decisions can have far-reaching consequences, including jail time.

 A report by the National Crime Agency (NCA) found that UK cybercrime suspects are on average just 17 years old, with some as young as 12.
 This is far lower than the average age of those arrested for drugs (37) and financial crime (39).
 Many of those young suspects wouldn’t have broken the law before, and would be unlikely to do so in the real world.
 So what drives them to commit crime digitally, and can those forces be overcome?

 How young people fall into cybercrime

-Youngsters who commit cybercrime typically have a passion for tech, which may stem from legitimate interests such as gaming.
-Their competitiveness (a desired trait in cyber) may lead them to forums where they can share tips and learn to hack games.
+Youngsters who commit cybercrime typically have a passion for tech which stems from legitimate interests, such as gaming.
+Their competitiveness (a desired cyber trait) may lead them to forums where they can share tips and learn to hack games.
 But these forums are often hotbeds for malicious activity, with like-minded youngsters encouraging each other to perform increasingly daring stunts, perhaps unaware of their gravity.
-Cybercriminals also use them for recruitment, though most youngsters turn to the dark arts not for financial gain but to earn kudos among their peers.
+Cybercriminals also use them for recruitment, though most youngsters turn to the dark arts not for financial gain, but to earn kudos among their peers.

 Many technically minded teens are neurodivergent (one in seven people have conditions linked to neurodiversity), meaning they have atypical ways of thinking.
 Their skill sets differ from their neurotypical counterparts, with attention to detail, logical thinking and problem-solving – desirable cybersecurity traits – all frequently present.
 These curious individuals are often unchallenged and underwhelmed by their school syllabus material, forcing them to hone their skills unsupervised elsewhere.
 And with easy-to-use hacking tools so readily available, this absence of leadership can be dangerous.